OlhaStetsenko1/git-lesson/PROJECT_SPECIFIC_IMPACT_TO_TESTING.md

 ### PROJECT SPECIFIC IMPACT TO TESTING

 **Project phase:**
-The project is currently in the development phase, with the new feature being actively developed and integrated into the existing web application.
+The application is currently in the development phase and is expected to move to the testing phase within the next two weeks.

 **Technology stack:**
-- Frontend: React.js
+- Frontend: React
-- Backend: Node.js with Express.js
+- Backend: Node.js
 - Database: MongoDB
-- Testing Frameworks: Jest, Cypress
-- Deployment: Docker, Kubernetes

 **Constraints and assumptions:**
-- Limited resources: The testing team has limited resources, including a small number of testers and limited testing environments.
-- Specific deadlines: The project has a tight deadline, with the new feature expected to be released within the next two months.
-- Integration with existing application: The new feature must integrate seamlessly with the existing application without causing any disruptions to current users.
+- Tight deadline with the first release scheduled for the end of the next month.
+- Limited resources, as the team is distributed across different time zones.
+- Assumption that all third-party services (e.g., video streaming) will be stable and available during testing.

 **Critical success factors:**
-- Seamless integration: The new feature must integrate seamlessly with the existing application.
-- User acceptance: The new feature must be well-received by users and meet their needs for task management.
-- Performance: The new feature must perform efficiently without causing any slowdowns or performance issues in the existing application.
+- Successful integration of user authentication and authorization.
+- Smooth browsing and enrollment experience in the course catalog.
+- Reliable video streaming for course content.
+- Accurate and functional quiz and assessment features.

 **Project geography:**
-The project team is distributed across multiple locations and time zones, including the United States, Europe, and Asia.
-This may impact communication and coordination among team members, requiring effective collaboration tools and practices.
+- Developers are located in the US.
+- Testers are located in India.
+- Coordination and communication need to account for the time zone differences.